magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_misc_compound.md

 ## Subclassing collections

 In the following example we design a compound class `MagnetRing` which represents a ring of cuboid magnets with the parameter `cubes` that should refer to the number of magnets on the ring.
-The ring will automatically adjust its size when `cubes` is modified.
-We also add an encompassing 3D model.
+The ring will automatically adjust its size when `cubes` is modified, including an additionally added encompassing 3D model that may, for example, represent a mechanical magnet holder.

 ```{code-cell} ipython3
 import magpylib as magpy